-As of December 31, 2018, our revenues, income before income taxes and identifiable assets are primarily attributable tothree reportable segments.
-The Company principally provides electric infrastructure services to government-funded utilities, private utilities, public investor-owned utilities and co-operative utilities and services in connection with on-shore drilling of oil and natural gas wells for small to large domestic independent oil and natural gas producers.
+As of December 31, 2019, our revenues, income before income taxes and identifiable assets are primarily attributable to four reportable segments.
+The Company principally provides electric infrastructure services to private utilities, public investor-owned utilities and co-operative utilities and services in connection with on-shore drilling of oil and natural gas wells for small to large domestic independent oil and natural gas producers.

 The Company's Chief Executive Officer and Chief Financial Officer comprise the Company's Chief Operating Decision Maker function ("CODM").
 Segment information is prepared on the same basis that the CODM manages the segments, evaluates the segment financial statements, and makes key operating and resource utilization decisions.
-Segment evaluation is determined on a quantitative basis based on a function of operating income (loss), as well as a qualitative basis, such as nature of the product and service offerings and types of customers.
+Segment evaluation is determined on a quantitative basis based on a function of operating income (loss) less impairment expense, as well as a qualitative basis, such as nature of the product and service offerings and types of customers.

-In 2017, the Company had four reportable segments, including pressure pumping services, infrastructure services, natural sand proppant services and contract land and directional drilling services.
-Based on its assessment of FASB ASC 280, Segment Reporting, guidance at December 31, 2018, the Company changed its reportable segment presentation in 2018, as it determined based upon both a quantitative and qualitative basis that the contract land and directional drilling services segment, which previously included Bison Drilling, Bison Trucking, Panther Drilling, Mako Acquisitions and White Wing Tubular, is not of continuing significance for accounting reporting purposes.
-The Company now includes the results of the entities previously included in the contract land and directional drilling services segment in its reconciling column titled "All Other" in the tables below for the years ended December 31, 2018 and 2017.
-As of December 31, 2018, the Company's three reportable segments include infrastructure services ("Infrastructure"), pressure pumping services ("Pressure Pumping") and natural sand proppant services ("Sand").
-The results for the year ended December 31, 2017 have been retroactively adjusted to reflect his change in reportable segments.
+In 2018, the Company had three reportable segments, including pressure pumping services, infrastructure services and natural sand proppant services.
+Based on its assessment of FASB ASC 280, Segment Reporting, guidance at December 31, 2019, the Company changed its reportable segment presentation in 2019 to include its drilling services, which includes Bison Drilling, Bison Trucking, Panther Drilling, Mako Acquisitions and White Wing Tubular, as its own reportable segment.
+The results of the entities were previously included in the reconciling column titled "All Other" in the tables below for the years ended December 31, 2018 and 2017.
+As of December 31, 2019, the Company's four reportable segments include infrastructure services ("Infrastructure"), pressure pumping services ("Pressure Pumping"), natural sand proppant services ("Sand") and drilling services ("Drilling").
+The results for the years ended December 31, 2018 and 2017 have been retroactively adjusted to reflect his change in reportable segments.